aws-samples/twingraph/README.md

 ```
 *Note that this step might indicate some missing packages on some distributions, please remedy this by installing any missing base packages as indicated during the installation.*

-This `make install` command is run once during installation; the `make docker_containers_poetry` can be run every time the docker containers for message passing, graph recording or visualization need to be spun up.
-Specifically, in order to run the containers the following commands need to be used:
+This `make install` command is run once during installation; the `make docker_containers_poetry` can be run every time the docker containers need to be started up for message passing, graph recording or visualization.

+Alternatively, in order to kick off the containers when running TwinGraph (assuming they are not already running, e.g. after a restart, and stopped containers are removed with `docker container prune`), the following commands can to be used in place of `make docker_containers_poetry` after the first run:

 ```bash
 docker run -d -p 5672:5672 --name=rabbitmq rabbitmq